Call centre conformance can best be described as the total amount of time an agent was scheduled to work versus the time they actually worked.

 How to Calculate Conformance

 (working minutes) / (scheduled minutes) x 100 = conformance.

 Using the example above:

 (60 working minutes) / (60 scheduled minutes) x 100 = 100% conformance

 So which one should you use?

-As you can now tell (I hope) they are both important to use!
+As you can now tell (I hope), both conformance and adherence are important metrics to use!

-If they have scheduled staff to be on at a certain time, it’s important that is when they are logged on.
+If you have scheduled staff to be on the phones at a certain time, it’s important that is when they are logged (not earlier or later).